DavidEggenberger/Blazor-ComponentsCommunicating/README.md

-# Overview how communication between components can happen
+# Overview how communication between Razor components can happen